Open Certification Framework (OCF) Working Group

-The CSA Open Certification Working Group is an industry initiative to allow global, accredited, trusted certification of cloud providers.
+The CSA Open Certification Framework (OCF) Working Group is an industry initiative to allow global, accredited, trusted certification of cloud providers.

-The CSA Open Certification Working Group is a program for flexible, incremental and multi-layered cloud provider certification according to the Cloud Security Alliance’s industry leading security guidance and control objectives.
+The CSA Open Certification Framework (OCF) Working Group is a program for flexible, incremental and multi-layered cloud provider certification according to the Cloud Security Alliance’s industry leading security guidance and control objectives.

 The program will integrate with popular third-party assessment and attestation statements developed within the public accounting community to avoid duplication of effort and cost.

-The CSA Open Certification Working Group is based upon the control objectives and continuous monitoring structure as defined within the CSA GRC (Governance, Risk and Compliance) Stack research projects.
+The CSA Open Certification Framework (OCF) Working Group is based upon the control objectives and continuous monitoring structure as defined within the CSA GRC (Governance, Risk and Compliance) Stack research projects.

 - A path for any region to address compliance concerns with trusted, global best practices.
 For example, we expect governments to be heavy adopters of the CSA Open Certification Framework to layer their own unique requirements on top of the GRC Stack and provide agile certification of public sector cloud usage.